 But as you move from one gallery to the next, you travel along magnificent ramps of Spanish alabaster lit from the inside.
 Symbolically, you are traveling from a place of darkness.
 Through greater knowledge of the issues, you travel into lightness and understanding.
 Noting that the ramps are lit from the inside reminds us that the individual light of human compassion also comes from the inside.

 We wish him well with that goal.
-Our contribution to that end is to simply encourage you to visit Winnipeg and this fabulous museum that celebrates our basic rights as human beings, whoever and whatever we are anywhere in the world.
+Our contribution to that end is to simply encourage you to visit Winnipeg.
+Visit his fabulous museum that celebrates our basic rights as human beings, whoever and whatever we are anywhere in the world.